 10. Now, let’s see what we’ve collected. – Click on Objects and you should see all the VM’s and vSphere hosts in your environment.

 11. Let’s drill a little further down.
 In my case, I’m going to select Lotus (Physical vSphere Host).
 I can see it’s IP address, I can also see the multipathing software as well as the OS version, CPU and memory info.
 Pretty cool, but let’s go a little deeper.

 12. If you click on Path Details we can get more info on how we are connected into the array.

 13. If you click on VM’s you will get a list of the Virtual Machines currently running on that host, as well as info on the amount of memory they are consuming and IP address info etc.

 14. If we click on Connectivity we can see the physical connectivity and the info we can grab from it.

 15. Let’s skip over performance, (i;’ll be blogging about it later) and choose Capacity.
 You can see more information on what Pool the host is using etc.

 So there you have it, in my first blog we installed and setup ProSphere 1.7, we added in our VNX and in this blog I take you through adding your VMware Infrastructure into ProSphere.

 In my next blog post I’ll take you through collecting the fabric switch information.
 Once we get that squared away, We will have true, end-to-end topography view of this environment as well as end-to-end performance collecting.
 Stay tuned !

-4 Responses to “How to collect VMware info in ProSphere”
+4 thoughts on “How to collect VMware info in ProSphere”